gultekinmg/JSONBOTMASTER/README.md

 it has been tested at fics 3 years ago. now it works on Chess.bom Liechess etc.
 Most horrible so easy to adapt ANDROID devices with overscreen write utility..
 --------------------------

-# Branch CONVERTOR; - you can test that.
+# Branch - CONVERTOR; - you can test that.
 an evaluation convertor Multi PGN file to Array formatted JSON file.
 That HTML based convertor takes a little time to reformat Billion based PGN files to JSON Database. you need to ignore Browser stalls to reach aim mostly 10 minutes a GB file.
 To reduce source outcome there exist also another short coding by chessforeva for further TODOs.

 --------------------------------------------------------------------------------------------------

-# Branch Macro; - depends on master code
+# Branch - MACRO; - depends on master code
 1- For Desktop Client; AU3 scripts injects Moves to Client interface.

 2- For Web Clients; Browser Extentions injects Move to Web Interface.